 In Wales, there are nine bands ranging from A (cheapest) to I. These are based on property values on 1 April 2003.

-The more expensive your property, the higher your Council Tax band.
-A higher band means you’ll pay more in Council Tax.
+The more expensive your property, the higher your band, which means you’ll pay more in Council Tax.

 Can you change your home’s Council Tax band?

-Your property could be in the wrong Council Tax band, meaning you’re paying more than you should.
+Your property could be in the wrong band, meaning you’re paying more than you should.
 You could even be entitled to a refund.

 That said, you only ask the Valuation Office Agency (VOA) for a review.
 You can’t demand to be a different band.
 This can be risky as the VOA could decide to raise your property’s band.

-Money Saving Expert estimate that around 400,000 properties are wrongly banded.
-We’ve put together a fantastic guide on challenging your council tax band.
-The good news, it should only take you around 10 minutes.
+Money Saving Expert estimate that around 400,000 properties are wrongly valued.
+Thankfully, they’ve put together a fantastic guide to checking and challenge your Council Tax banding.
+It should only take you around 10 minutes.

 It’s worth taking the time to calculate if your property is in the right band or not and whether you deserve a rebate.
 You could save hundreds of pounds each year and be entitled to hundreds more in debates.